Orlando Magic: 2010–2012: "Dwightmare" saga

 On May 21, 2012, it was reported that general manager Otis Smith and head coach Stan Van Gundy would part ways with the organization.
-Stan Van Gundy finished with a 259–135 regular-season record with the team which included making the playoffs in those five years and a conference championship.
+Stan Van Gundy finished with a 259–135 regular season record with the team which included making the playoffs in those five years and a conference championship.

 CEO Alex Martins announced former Oklahoma City assistant general manager Rob Hennigan as the new general manager for the Orlando Magic on June 20, 2012.
 Once hired, he became the youngest general manager in the league.

 In the 2012 NBA draft, the Magic selected Andrew Nicholson and Kyle O'Quinn.

-On June 25, 2012, Dwight Howard had face-to-face meeting with general manager Rob Hennigan in Los Angeles and demanded a trade to the Brooklyn Nets.
+On June 25, 2012, Dwight Howard had face-to-face meetings with general manager Rob Hennigan in Los Angeles and demanded a trade to the Brooklyn Nets.

 On July 9, 2012, the Magic completed a sign-and-trade deal with the New Orleans Hornets, that sent forward Ryan Anderson to the Hornets.
 In return the Magic received center Gustavo Ayon.

 On July 28, 2012, Jacque Vaughn was named the new head coach.
 He had been the assistant coach for the San Antonio Spurs for the last two seasons.

 On August 9, 2012, ESPN reported that a four-team trade would send Dwight Howard to the Los Angeles Lakers.
-ESPN.com's Marc Stein was told the Lakers were to acquire Howard, Chris Duhon and Earl Clark, the Denver Nuggets were to acquire Andre Iguodala, the Philadelphia 76ers were to acquire Andrew Bynum and Jason Richardson, and the Magic were to acquire Arron Afflalo, Al Harrington, Nikola Vučević, Maurice Harkless, Josh McRoberts, Christian Eyenga, and five total protected future (three 1st round, two 2nd round) picks from each of the other three teams.
+Marc Stein of ESPN.com was told the Lakers were to acquire Howard, Chris Duhon and Earl Clark, the Denver Nuggets were to acquire Andre Iguodala, the Philadelphia 76ers were to acquire Andrew Bynum and Jason Richardson, and the Magic were to acquire Arron Afflalo, Al Harrington, Nikola Vučević, Maurice Harkless, Josh McRoberts, Christian Eyenga, and five total protected future (three first-round, two second-round) picks from each of the other three teams.
 The deal was officially confirmed and completed on August 10.

 Howard left the Magic as their all-time leading scorer, shot blocker, and rebounder.